Leica X Vario vs Panasonic GM1

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the GM1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GM1 was succeeded by the Panasonic GM5, while the X Vario does not have a direct successor.
+Both the X Vario and the GM1 have been discontinued, but can regularly be found used on eBay.
+The GM1 was replaced by the Panasonic GM5, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Panasonic GM1 Manual.

 So what conclusions can be drawn?
 Is the Leica X Vario better than the Panasonic GM1 or vice versa?
 The listing below highlights the relative strengths of the two models.